High-Protein Miso Noodle Soup (Meal Prep)

 • 1 tsp sesame oil - or water fry

-• 100 g shiitake mushrooms - sliced
+• 100 g shiitake mushroom - sliced

 • 550 g extra firm tofu - chopped into small cubes